 Cattle Health and Welfare Group (CHAWG)

-CHAWG’s remit is to:
+CHAWG’s remit was to:

 - Act as a forum to prioritise the research, development and knowledge interaction needs of the GB cattle industry in relation to cattle health and welfare, to ensure knowledge gap identification, co-ordination and minimal duplication.

-- Assist in the dissemination of knowledge across the industry through the participating organisations within the group and others where appropriate.
+- Assist in the dissemination of knowledge across the industry through the participating organisations within the group and others, where appropriate.

-- Liaise closely with all stakeholders such as levy boards and educational institutions to promote consistent regional dissemination of national work and encourage the uptake of technological advances and best practice.
+- Liaise closely with stakeholders such as levy boards and educational institutions to promote consistent regional dissemination of national work and encourage the uptake of technological advances and best practice.

 - Provide guidance and be a resource for the Chief Veterinary Officers across GB and other relevant Government bodies on cattle health and welfare matters, including the early stages of policy development and other areas, where appropriate.

-- Implementation and annual reporting on progress of the Dairy Cow Welfare Strategy.
+- Implementation and annual reporting on progress of the Dairy Cow Welfare Strategy

 - Writing of the GB Cattle Health and Welfare Report

 Measuring and comparing the use of antibiotics on beef farms

-The report of the CHAWG AMU working group on the development of the metrics for beef farms which have been approved by industry is available here
+The report of the Cattle Health and Welfare Group Antimicrobial Usage Subgroup (CHAWG AMU) on the development of the metrics for beef farms which were approved by the industry can be found here

 Measuring and comparing antibiotic use on dairy farms